-Interestingly, CEOs are not necessarily penalized for greenwashing through lower performance-related remuneration.
-On the contrary, there is strong evidence indicating that higher greenwashing is associated with increased environmental-linked performance pay.
-The results in columns 5 and 6 (columns 7 and 8) in Panel B show that the coefficient estimates on GW are significantly positive at the 1% level (at least at the 5% level) when E Pay (E Pay Intensity) is the dependent variable.
-Combined with our earlier findings that greenwashing is positively related to higher future environmental ratings from different rating firms, the results indicate that CEOs may benefit from greenwashing through their remuneration.
-The results of Flammer, Hong, and Minor (2019) and Cohen, Kadach, Ormazabal, and Reichelstein (2023) indicate that including ESG criteria in executive compensation can positively impact ESG outcomes.
-However, our findings suggest a potential downside: it may also incentivize greenwashing.

-In Panel C of Table 8, we consider whether there is a link between greenwashing and CEO risk-taking behaviors in the following year.
+The results in Panel B of Table 9 indicate that more greenwashing is associated with less stock pricelinked performance pay the following year.
+The link between Delta and greenwashing and Vega and greenwashing is negative for the entire period, with the Vega greenwashing relation being particularly strong following 2015.
+This is consistent with earlier results, which show negative stock returns and weaker operational performance following greenwashing.
+CEOs are not penalized for the greenwashing, via lower performance-related remuneration.
+On the contrary, CEOs benefit from greenwashing via remuneration as there is strong evidence that higher greenwashing is associated with higher environmental-linked performance pay.
+The results of Flammer, Hong, and Minor (2019) and Cohen, Kadach, Ormazabal, and Reichelstein (2023) indicate that including ESG criteria in executive compensation can benefit ESG outcomes.
+Our findings indicate that it can also have the downside of incentivizing greenwashing.
+In Panel C of Table 9, we consider whether there is a link between greenwashing and CEO risktaking behaviors in the following year.
 The results indicate that more greenwashing is related to lower future R&D expenditure, acquisition expenses, total investment, and leverage, and higher future cash holdings.
 This suggests that CEO risk-taking is lower in the year following greenwashing.
 This is consistent with an agency motivation for greenwashing.
 CEOs in greenwashing firms, benefiting from increased job security, increased environmental-performance-linked compensation, and decreased sensitivities of their pay to stock performance and risk-taking, tend to enjoy quieter lives (Bertrand and Mullainathan, 2003) and engage in fewer risk-taking activities (even if those activities might be profitable for shareholders).
-These findings align with Coles, Daniel, and Naveen (2006), who show that a greater sensitivity of CEO wealth to stock volatility (Vega) is associated with more risk-taking, including increased investment in R&D and higher leverage.
-More recent studies, such as Armstrong and Vashishtha (2012) and Shue and

-Townsend (2017), also find that executive compensation linked to stock price incentivizes CEOs to take more risks.
+This is consistent with Coles, Daniel, and Naveen (2006) who show that a greater sensitivity of CEO wealth to stock volatility (Vega) is associated with more risk, including more investment in R&D and higher leverage.
+More recent studies, such as Armstrong and Vashishtha (2012) and Shue and Townsend (2017) also find executive compensation linked to stock price provides CEOs with an incentive to take more risk.